haresfaiez/haresfaiez.github.io/citation.md

 * The dichotomy between BUD and ED is measured against adheration to forces (that could be opposite) exerced by the environment on the system, i.e: customer, techonology, business rules, team skills, ...
 Then, The cost of changing the tension of each force highlights architectural decisions (axis of change).

-* If the only adequate name of a variable is the name of its type(class), reconcider the design, the level of abstractions, and the substance of your abstractions.
+* If the only adequate name of a variable is the name of its class, reconcider the design, the level of abstractions, and the substance of your abstractions.